+They gathered in the back room of a bowling alley in Huntersville to dream and pray.
 They wanted to worship and continuously grow to follow Jesus more closely, and they wanted to do so in a radically open and inclusive way.
 They wanted a great environment to meet with friends to explore questions about God without having to pretend they had it all together or wading through a bunch of religious lingo.
 They wanted to offer their friends an alternative that wouldn’t make assumptions about what they believed about God or knew about the Bible.
 And they knew that the best way to grow in our love for God is to go on a mission to love others in God’s name.

-On October 18, 1998, – with the help (read: love, support and money) of Forest Hill Church in South Charlotte – Lake Forest Church “went public” in a now-defunct Skating Rink in Huntersville (now the Toyota dealership).
 A church of about 150 grew that year around the stated goal to create together ‘a real place for real people and a real God.’
-Two years later, seeking better space, Lake Forest moved to the Lake Norman YMCA where we grew in service to the world and our community, becoming a church of around 500.
-In the four years since moving into our first permanent location, Lake Forest has grown tremendously to over 1,500 people on God’s mission of love together.
-The goal was never size; the goal always was, and continues to be, based upon the ideas of authentic community, learning the Scriptures, honest conversation and exploring the question: Where is God taking us next?
+Two years later, seeking better space, Lake Forest moved to the Lake Norman YMCA where they grew in service to the world and the community, becoming a church of around 500.

 Following a successful vision and stewardship campaign called “Dare You to Move,” the church opened doors at its first permanent location (8519 Gilead Road, Huntersville) for Easter services on April 16, 2006.